Outreach & Engagement

 In addition to grants and charitable donations, Southern Company subsidiaries offer opportunities for employees to volunteer for community outreach, including hurricane relief, Relay for Life and March of Dimes' WalkAmerica.
 On Martin Luther King Jr. Day, employees participate in a company-sponsored program—to make it a "day on, not a day off"—and work with community groups in the spirit of service, activism, and diversity.

-Community service groups for employees and retirees administered by Southern Company's subsidiaries include the Alabama Power Service Organization, Alabama Power Energizers, Georgia Power Ambassadors, Citizens of Georgia Power, Gulf Power Transformers, and the Mississippi Power Community Connection.
+Community service groups for employees and retirees administered by Southern Company's subsidiaries include the Alabama Power Service Organization, Alabama Power Energizers, Georgia Power Ambassadors, Citizens of Georgia Power, and the Mississippi Power Community Connection.
 These groups work on education, the environment, community and economic development, and they support hospitals, libraries, shelters, food banks, nursing homes, children's homes, and non-profit organizations.
 All told, thousands of our employees and retirees freely give more than 210,000 hours annually for positive works to improve the communities we serve.